ferdavid1/M.O.M.M.A/README.md

 On Computer: python NPLplot.py

-* Connect LED to output at pin 23.
+- Connect LED to output at pin 23.
 - Click on a point on the map, and the LED will light up.
 - If the point is not a black point, the LED will not light up.

+# Requirements
+- Python 2
+- mpl_basemap, matplotlib, numpy, pandas, Raspberry Pi 2